sophietheopossum/blood-of-the-chimera/README.md

 # prototype99
 An unofficial Gentoo Overlay that enables installation of Canonical's "Snappy" backbone.
 I have chosen to rename this fork as i may choose to add additional packages over time.
-This way I need only submit one overlay which will help prevent layman from becoming overly cluttered.
+This way I need only submit one overlay which will help prevent layman from becoming overly cluttered once i finally get the overlay included.

 ## Add the Overlay using layman
 Gentoo's currently preferred Overlay system is through using a git sync.
 What follows are abbreviated instructions assuming that you already have the `dev-vcs/git` and  `app-portage/layman` packages installed. (there are other methods, however layman allows you to keep your packages organised.
 Compare it to ubuntu's ppas if you must)